chuanglun/EBlink/README.md

 - Linux_x64 build

 ISSUES
-- If flash is empty and program is flashed and reset, an exception is detected and an UNWIND is happening.
+- If flash is empty and program is flashed and reset, a traget exception is detected and an UNWIND is happening.
 Just ignore!
 - Non STmicro devices (e.g. Silabs, NXP) are only working with STlink-V2.